Aug 29, 2013

 Understanding the requirements of your use case will help determine which mix of cloud is right for you.
 Workloads that require high disk I/O are usually better suited for physical, dedicated servers.
 Bare-metal cloud provides a new way to leverage cloud technology for high-performance, data-intensive workloads, such as big data applications and media encoding.
 Since bare-metal servers do not run a hypervisor, are not virtualized and are completely dedicated, including storage, you don’t have to worry about noisy neighbors or overhead delays.

 Bare-metal cloud can be used in conjunction with virtualized cloud infrastructure to meet a wider range of business requirements.
 IT managers can balance the capabilities of various cloud models to create a cost-effective operating environment.
 This reduces capital costs, is operationally efficient and establishes a foundation for agility through adaptable hosting models.
-At the same time, businesses investigating virtualized clouds as their only hosting solution often prefer to host many of their high-performance, and most complex, applications internally.
-The bare-metal cloud offers an alternative to virtualized clouds and in-house environments, positioning IT managers to maximize the value of their application and service architectures.

 The value of diversity